kyrieye/kyrieye.github.io/_pages/about.md

 - *2024.07* USTC Excellent Graduation Project, 2024.

 # 📖 Educations
-- *2024.09 - now*, Master Student, School of Information Science and Technology at University of Science and Technology of China.
+- *2024.09 - now*, PhD.
+Candidate, School of Information Science and Technology at University of Science and Technology of China.
 - *2020.09 - 2024.06*, Bachelor, School of Cyberspace Security, University of Science and Technology of China.

 # 💬 Invited Talks